rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 An item object is expressed as a JSON object having the following fields:

 - category: Slice’s categorization for this item, an enum with the following fields:
-- href: a link to the “category” resource associated with this item.
+- href: a link to the "category" resource associated with this item.
 - name: the name of the category.
 - parsingConfidence: a number between 0 and 100 representing the parsed data’s confidence interval
 - updateTime: the time at which the item was last updated, in milliseconds since the UNIX epoch.
-- shipments: array of links to “shipments” resources associated with this item.
+- shipments: array of links to "shipments" resources associated with this item.
 - description: the description of the item from the email.
-- orderEmails: an array of links to “emails” resources associated with this item.
+- orderEmails: an array of links to "emails" resources associated with this item.
 - productCode: a reserved field for a merchant-specific, unique identier for the product, null if not present.
 - purchaseDate: the date at which the item was purchased.
 - price: the price of this item, expressed as an integer (e.g. 395 means $3.95)